svenssonjoel/lispBM/doc/manual/ch1_introduction.md

 spliced into the expression `` `(define ,name (lambda ,args ,body))``, which results in `(define f (lambda (x) (+ 100 x)))`.
-After splicing in the unevaluated arguments into the macro-body, the resulting program is evaluated and, in this case, the defininition of `f` takes place.
+After splicing in the unevaluated arguments into the macro-body, the resulting program is evaluated and, in this case, the definition of `f` takes place.

 ---
 **NOTE**